Contract bought out on March 1, 2019.

 Dos Santos joined the Galaxy in 2015 after experiences in Spain and England.
 He is a crafty attacking player known for his technique, playmaking abilities and quickness, and can play anywhere across the attacking line.
-He'll be a crucial piece as the Galaxy look to change course from their misfortunes last season.
+A healthy dos Santos be a crucial piece as the Galaxy look to return to the MLS Cup playoffs in 2019.

 INTERNATIONAL: While his club career has not always been smooth sailing, Dos Santos has excelled on the international stage for Mexico.
 Perhaps his most memorable moment came in the 2011 Gold Cup final against the United States, when he bewitched the US defense with a mazy run before curling the ball into the far corner, spurring Mexico on to a win.
 He has scored 19 goals in 104 appearances for El Tri and won three Gold Cup titles (2009, 2011, 2015), an Olympic gold medal (2012) an Under-17 World Cup (2005).